anninyia/anninyia/README.md

   <summary><h2> Productions </h2></summary>

   - **Parallelization of NAS-PB Using Do Concurrent.** Presentation of Work/Semi-Arum at the High Performance Regional School of the South Region (ERAD/RS) 2025;
+  - **Fortran DO CONCURRENT Evaluation in Multi-core for NAS-PB Conjugate Gradient and a Porous Media Application.** Presentation of Work/Seminar at the XXV Symposium on High Performance Computing Systems (SSCAD) 2024;
   - **Optimization of Fluid Flow Programs in a Two-Dimensional Model.** Presentation of Work/Seminar at the High Performance Regional School of the South Region (ERAD/RS) 2024;
   - **Optimization of Fluid Flow Programs in a Two-Dimensional Model.** Presentation of Work/Seminar at the International Teaching, Research and Extension Exhibition (SIEPE) 2023;
   - **Evaluation of Parallel Directives in a Grain Drying Simulation Application.** Presentation of Work/Seminar at the High Performance Regional School of the South Region (ERAD/RS) 2023.